postlund/pyatv/docs/documentation/atvremote.md

 either `mrp` (devices running tvOS) or `dmap` (Apple TV 3 and earlier).
 If you also want to stream video, you can pair `airplay` as well.
 The procedure is the same for all of them, just change the argument provided to `--protocol`.
+If no protocol is specified, it will assume `mrp` (devices running tvOS) or `dmap` (Apple TV 3 and earlier) first, or AirPlay if that's the only one available.

 ### Credentials